Cost of Laying Turf

 How Much to Turf a Garden?

-If you’re looking to turf your garden and want to work out a rough budget, there are several variables which you’ll need to consider.
+If you’re looking to turf your garden and want to work out a rough budget, there are several variables you’ll need to consider.

-To calculate the area of a triangle, you multiply the length of one side by the length of the distance to the point on the line perpendicular to it.
-Then divide your answer by 2.
+- To calculate the area of a triangle, you multiply the length of one side by the length of the distance to the point on the line perpendicular to it.
+Then, divide your answer by 2.

+The type of turf you choose will affect your overall turf installation costs, which we'll cover in the next section.
 The location of your property shouldn’t affect how much you pay for turf, as many of the best types of turf are available online with standard delivery rates.
 However, in some locations, you may be able to get a different type and pay a different price at a local garden centre or DIY store.

-Do you always need to add top soil when laying new turf down?
+Do you always need to add topsoil when laying new turf down?
 Or is it only when you need to level out the area?

-Turf Prices
+Garden Turf Prices

 Garden Size | Budget turf (£2.40 p/m²) | Average turf (£3.50 p/m²) | Luxury turf (£4.70 p/m²) | Meadow turf (£25 p/m²) |